-This Noise Dose Calculator helps Safety Managers and Acoustic Engineers determine if a worker’s daily noise exposure exceeds legal or recommended limits.
+This free OSHA noise dose calculator helps Safety Managers, EHS professionals, and Acoustic Engineers determine if a worker’s daily occupational noise exposure complies with federal standards.

 - Enter Noise Level (dBA): Input the A-weighted sound level measured by a dosimeter or sound level meter.